Book A Speaker

 Find out how Americans sought to hold on to the ideal of the “good death” in the midst of a conflict that took the lives of over 600,000 soldiers.
 Discover how funeral and mourning practices changed as a result of the war.

 A story about Robert E. Lee kneeling in church next to a Black man “when no one else would” appeared in 1905.
-Over the 20th Century the story has been given different meaning by southern writers crowing about the defeat of Reconstruction, by Black historians calling for racial cooperation, by White religious leaders to satisfy political promises, by integration advocates to goad White moderates in the Civil Rights movement, and ironically, by folks today who do not want history to change.
+Over the 20th Century, the story has been given different meanings by southern writers crowing about the defeat of Reconstruction, by Black historians calling for racial cooperation, by White religious leaders to satisfy political promises, by integration advocates to goad White moderates in the Civil Rights movement, and ironically, by folks today who do not want history to change.
 What does all this tell us about the historical power of stories, of Robert E. Lee, and of struggles for racial equality using Civil War memory?
-And did Lee actually kneel?

 Add an educational component to your holiday event with one of our themed programs.
 Ever wonder what Christmas was like in the 19th Century?
 Did Civil War soldiers send Valentines to their sweethearts?
 How did Memorial Day begin?